 "I hired over 100 software engineers at my previous role.

-I think this is pretty relevant to this role because you told me that Engineering Managers have to recruit their team themselves and the company is scaling quickly."
+I think this is relevant to this role because you told me Engineering Managers have to recruit their team themselves, and the company is scaling quickly."

-Why this isa good answer: The candidate provided a clear example of how their past experience relates to the role they are applying for.
+Why this is a good answer: The candidate provided a clear example of how their experience relates to the role.

 Tips for giving the best answer to "What can you contribute to this company?"

-Remember your goal is to present yourself as capable and confident so keep these tips in mind when you are answering open-ended questions like "What can you contribute to this company?"
+Remember, the goal is to present yourself as capable and confident.
+Keep the following tips in mind when answering "What can you contribute to this company?"

 Emphasize your accomplishments

-Sharing concrete examples from your past jobs is the best way to show potential employers that you are the right candidate for the job.
+Sharing concrete examples from your past jobs is the best way to show potential employers you're the right candidate for the job.

-Remember, you want to use specific examples that describe the situation, task, action, and result.
-The STAR method is the most effective tool you have at your disposal to show how your previous positions relate to the role you are applying for.
+Remember to use specific examples that describe the situation, task, action, and result.
+The STAR method is the most effective tool you have at your disposal to show how your previous positions relate to the role.

 Don't be afraid to use a diverse set of examples that outline the depth and breadth of your related experience.
-Just be sure to always tie it back to real examples that outline how you'd be able to do the same at the new company if you were hired.
+Always tie it back to real examples that emphasize how you'd be able to do the same if the new company hired you.

-Interviewers ask this question because they need to assess how you'll add value to the company.
-The best way to show that you can add value is to use numbers that describe how you've added value in the past.
+Interviewers ask this question to assess how you'll add value to the company.
+The best way to show you can add value is to use numbers that describe how you've added value in the past.

 For example, did you increase the company's top-line revenue by a certain percentage?
 Did you grow the company's blog by 500%?
 Did you hire 25 people?

-Data can bolster the impact of your answers and provide real proof of how much you contributed in a previous role and how likely you are to contribute to the company you are applying to.
+Data bolsters your answers' impact by proving how much you contributed in a previous role and how likely you are to contribute to the potential employer.

 Understand the employer's goals

-Make sure that whatever examples you use actually relate to the particular role and company.
-Remember, the interviewer is trying to assess whether you have the skills necessary to do the job they are hiring for.
+Whatever examples you use must relate to the particular role and company.
+Remember, the interviewer assesses whether you have the necessary skills for the job.
 Not that you have the skills to do a job.

-If there are any specific skills or qualities that you know are particularly important for the role or company, focus on those first.
-For example, if you know that the company really values higher education and you have a PhD, it's probably something that you want to emphasis.
-Likewise, if you are applying to a startup who cares about growing fast, it's probably not something to focus on.
+If you know any specific skills or qualities essential to the role or company, focus on those.
+For example, if you know that the company values higher education and you have a Ph.D., you want to emphasize it.
+Likewise, credentials likely aren't as necessary if you are applying to a startup that cares about growth.

 Connect the dots

-Help the hiring manager understand exactly how your past experience relate to the job.
-Specifically state how your achievements and skills tie into what the company wants and needs to do next.
-When you answer this question, you want to summarize your best skills and how they'll benefit the company.
+Help the hiring manager understand how your experience relates to the job.
+Link your past achievements and skills to the company's wants and needs.
+When you answer this question, summarize your best skills and strengths and how they'll benefit the company.

 Focus on the positives

-If you're applying to a new role, there's a good chance you don't have all the skills that they would like.
-But don't worry, most candidates won't either.
+If you're applying to a new role, there's a good chance you don't have all the skills they would like.
+Don't worry.
+Most candidates won't either.

-Talk about what skills you do have and your ability (and eagerness) to learn new things quickly.
-Also emphasize how you enjoy finding solutions to tricky problems and don't mind figuring new things out.
+Talk about what skills you have and your ability (and eagerness) to learn new things quickly.
+Talk about how you enjoy finding solutions to tricky problems and don't mind figuring new things out.

 Not answering the question

-If the interviewer asks about what you can contribute to the company and you can't think of a single example, tell them that.
+If the interviewer asks, "What can you contribute to this company?" and you can't think of a single example, tell them that.
 It's better to be honest.
-This also gives you the opportunity to change the question and provide examples of times you've been able to upskill quickly in new roles.
+Honesty also allows you to change the question and provide examples of times you've been able to upskill quickly in new roles.

 Lack of preparation

-This is an obvious one but something that a lot of candidates overlook.
-It's much easier to understand the impact you could have at a company if you know what the company actually does.
-This is why you need to research the company before your interview!
+Preparation is apparent but something a lot of candidates overlook.
+It's easier to understand the impact you could have on a company if you know what it does.
+Always research the company before your interview!

 Letting your ego get in the way

-While you want to show the company how much you can contribute, you don't want to come across as someone who is hard to work with or someone who has an inflated ego.
-Yes, it's important to emphasize your strengths but you also want to show that you can work well in a team.
+While you want to show the company how much you can contribute, you don't want to come across as someone hard to work with or someone who has an inflated ego.
+Yes, it's essential to emphasize your strengths, but you also want to show you can work well in a team.

 Don't exaggerate things or lie

 There's nothing more disappointing to a hiring manager than an outright lie.
-Don't say that you double your target or that you opened up a new growth channel if you didn't.
-Chances are your answer won't come off as truthful anyway and all you'll do is hurt your chances of getting the job.
+Don't say you doubled your target or opened up a new growth channel if you didn't.
+Chances are your answer won't come off as truthful anyway, and all you'll do is hurt your chances of getting the job.

 Sharing examples that aren't relevant

-Keep your responses focused on the job you are applying for.
-The examples you share should be specific enough that the hiring manager can instantly understand how your skills and experience could be beneficial in the new role.
+Keep your responses focused on the job.
+The examples you share should be specific enough that the hiring manager can instantly understand how your skills and experience could be beneficial.

-Don't say just say you're hard working or are a great communicator.
+Don't say you're hardworking or are a great communicator.
 You need to provide examples.
-It's best to back up any claims you have with data to help the interviewer understand the impact you had.
+It's best to back up any claims with data to help the interviewer understand your impact.

-There's a good chance that you've contributed to your previous employers in many ways.
-That doesn't mean you need to list out all of them.
+There's a good chance you've contributed to your previous employers in many ways.
+That doesn't mean you need to list them all.
 Pick the best and most relevant examples for the role and leave out the rest.
-This usually means providing one, two, or three key examples.
+The best answers usually provide one, two, or three key examples.

 Leave out the irrelevant

-Avoid highlighting skills or past experience that is irrelevant to the job.
-If you can't logically relate it to the role you are applying for, there is no harm in leaving it out.
+Avoid highlighting skills or experiences irrelevant to the job.
+If you can't relate it to the role you are applying for, leave it out.

 Focusing on failure

 Avoid examples where you weren't able to hit your target.
-If you do need to tell a story without a positive outcome, do your best to anchor on the things that you learned from it and what you would do differently next time.
+If you need to tell a story without a positive outcome, do your best to anchor on the things you learned and what you would do differently.

 - Brush up on your interview skills: Learn how to use the STAR method and prepare for common behavioral interview questions.
 Don't forget to ask the interviewer questions too!
-This will help you make the best impression on the interviewer.
+Asking questions helps you make the best impression on the interviewer.

-- Research the company and job: Before the interview, take the time to research the company and read the job description thoroughly.
-This will help you understand as much as you can about the organization's mission, goals, products, services, employees, and culture.
+- Research the company and job: Before the interview, thoroughly research the company and read the job description.
+The time you invest in research will help you understand as much as you can about the organization's mission, goals, products, services, employees, and culture.

-- Stay positive: When answering the question, always frame your answers in a positive manner.
-More importantly, remember to be friendly even if you don't get the role the interviewer will remember that you were nice and may reach out in the future.
+- Stay positive: When answering the question, always positively frame your answers.
+More importantly, be friendly even if you don't get the role.
+The interviewer will remember that you were friendly and may reach out in the future.